Letting Out a Property: Do I Need a Landlord License (UK)?

 Some licences are standard.
 For example, HMOs with five or more sharers.
 Others, like selective licensing, are pushed through in local areas dealing with poor housing conditions or anti-social behaviour.
 In Scotland and Northern Ireland, all rentals require some form of landlord registration or licence.

-We’ve tried to make this simple for you by explaining the license types that apply to different situations, how much they cost, and what happens if you skip this step in 2025.
+We've tried to make this simple for you by explaining the licence types that apply to different situations, how much they cost, and what happens if you skip this step.

 What Type of Landlord Licence Do You Need?

-So, what type of landlord license do you need?
-Unfortunately, there’s no single UK-wide system, and so different councils set different rules.
-Most landlord licences fall into one of three categories:
+So, what type of landlord licence do you need?
+Unfortunately, there's no single UK-wide system, and so different councils set different rules.
+Most landlord licences fall into one of three categories: mandatory HMO licensing, additional HMO licensing, and selective licensing.
+All three are administered by your local council and all are time-limited, usually lasting up to five years.

 If you let out a property to five or more unrelated tenants who share facilities, you likely need to apply for an HMO (House in Multiple Occupation) licence.
 This has been a legal requirement since 2006 in both Wales and England.